 - Give a brief introduction.
 Introduce yourself, then explain the purpose of your visit.
-Describe the issue or problem you are presenting, and how the legislator can help you. - Summarize your story.
-You will likely have a short time with the legislator or staff.
+Describe the issue or problem you are presenting, and how the legislator can help. - Summarize your story.
+You will likely have a short time (15-20 minutes) with the legislator or staff.
 Therefore, focus on key points of your personal experience.
-Discuss the challenges of living with kidney disease, but try to frame your story in a positive way.
-Use terms that everyone can understand, since your audience may know little about kidney disease. - Plan ahead and make sure to stay on topic. - Remember-you are not a Republican, Democrat, or Independent.
-You are an advocate for kidney patients! - Ask for their support.
+Discuss the challenges of living with kidney disease but frame your story in a positive way.
+Use terms that everyone can understand, since your audience may know little about kidney disease. - Plan ahead and make sure to stay on topic. - Remember-you are not here to discuss partisan politics.
+You are an advocate for all kidney patients! - Ask for their support.
 You have identified an issue that is very important to kidney patients.
 Now provide a solution.
-Ask if they will co-sponsor or vote in support of a bill. - Say thank you.
+Ask if they will co-sponsor or vote in support of a specific bill. - Say thank you!
 Always thank your legislator or their staff for their time.
-You should let them know that you would like to serve as a resource on kidney disease issues.
+Let them know that you would like to serve as a resource on kidney disease issues. - Legislators and their staff are now used to meeting virtually!
+Don't miss this opportunity to connect with them from your own home or office!